Vestmannaeyjar – A force of nature that can’t be denied

-(*) The Herjólfur Vestmannaeyjar company is operating the new Vestmannaeyjar ferry from 2019.
-The link is updated with the new details.
+The Herjólfur Vestmannaeyjar company operates the new Vestmannaeyjar ferry from 2019.
+The link is updated with their new website and details.

 Vestmannaeyjar island map

 This handy interactive map shows the locations in the pictures above.
-You can also click on the icons, and zoom in for more details of the island itself.
+You can also zoom in for more details of the island itself.